 Our expectation is that all students—regardless of learning or language barriers—will succeed academically and socially.
-This school year the Umana has one hour of expanded learning time each day that allows for teacher and grade cluster planning as well as additional academic support for students.
+The Umana has one hour of expanded learning time each day that allows for teacher and grade cluster planning as well as additional academic support for students.
 In addition, seven early release days have been added to the calendar for whole school professional development.

-Our school offers a wide array of learning experiences for our students with our community partners, which include Tenacity, Zumix, East Boston Neighborhood Health Center, Waypoint Adventure, and the Society of Latino Engineers and Scientists.
+Umana Academy offers a wide array of learning experiences for our students with our community partners, which include Tenacity, Zumix, East Boston Neighborhood Health Center, Waypoint Adventure, Gear Up, and Debate Mate.
 We are able to partner with so many organizations because of our flexible schedule and our commitment to providing a wide range of opportunities for learning to our students.

 What makes our school special:

-• Thirty minute block of time when everyone—students, teachers and staff—are dedicated to our literacy support and acceleration initiative.
+- A thirty-minute block of time when students, teachers, and staff are dedicated to our literacy support and acceleration initiative.

 Special academic programs:

-• Special Education: program for students with intellectual impairment, K2-grade 8; program for students with learning disabilities, grades 6 to 8.
+- Special Education: a program for students with intellectual impairment, K2-grade 8

 Before and after school programs in our building:

-• Before school: Many students come to school for open gym or use of the computer lab at 6:30 am.
+- Before school: Many students come to school for gym or use of the computer lab at 6:30 am.

 - After school: For Kids Only academic, recreational and social opportunities.
 This program runs during the summer, vacation weeks and most holidays.